 Maintenance and Update Frequency

-Datasets are maintained by replacement on a tile or dataset basis.
-That is, the entire data product or tile within a data set including its coverages (depth, uncertainty, and tracking list point set coverage) and the associated metadata are replaced as a unit.
+Datasets are maintained by replacement on a dataset basis.
+That is, the entire data product and the associated metadata are replaced as a unit.
 This is unlike vector data that may be updated incrementally.
-However, coverage data must be considered as a unit at least at the tile level.
-This is because processing is done on the entire tile to produce the data product.
-Any replacement tile will include its own tracking list (when a tracking list is used) to deliberately bias the information for safety of navigation.
-Also, each replacement tile or data set must have its own digital signature.
+However, coverage data must be considered as a unit.
+Also, each replacement data set must have its own digital signature.

 Data Source